 The Machine Shed, built circa 1930 is the only historic building in this cluster in its original location.
 The building is a three-bay, side-gabled machine shed with v-notched shiplap siding, corner boards, and exposed rafter tails.
 The front (north) elevation has three open garage bays with no doors, supported by wood king brace posts and angled upper corners in the outer bays.
 The building has a dirt floor, and rests on a concrete stemwall foundation on the south, west, and east elevations, but posts comprise the foundation of the front (north) elevation.
 There are 4-light wood windows on the south (rear), east and west (side) elevations, including a four-light window in both of the gable peaks.
 The roof is clad with corrugated steel.
-The building appears in this location on a 1943 sketch of the property (Figure 9). iii The xii Memorandum of Understanding, 1943.
+The building appears in this location on a 1943 sketch of the property (Figure 9).
+The Machine Shed is currently in fair condition but has excellent integrity, retaining the original materials and craftsmanship from its time of construction and conveys the property's historic agricultural use.